andres20980/kasten-docs/docs/usage.md

 Assuming you have already installed applications, clicking on the Applications card on the dashboard will take you to the following view.
-  Note that if you clicked on one of the Compliant/Non-Compliant/Unmanaged buttons, it would automatically filter the below view for you.
+  Choosing one of the Compliant/Non-Compliant/Unmanaged/Removed buttons, it would automatically filter the applications.
+  The cluster-scoped Options lists down the options that can be performed on the cluster scoped resources.

 Veeam Kasten classifies Pods, VirtualMachines, StatefulSets, Deployments and DeploymentConfigs as workloads.